 The leader of the British Empire gives a persuasive speech on why the colonists should have to pay taxes to the king.
 The Stamp Act Decree is handed out to the colonists.

-The colonists meet and debate whether or not they are going to pay the tax or declare independence- which could lead to war with Great Britain.
+The colonists meet and debate whether they will pay the tax or declare independence, leading to war with Great Britain.
 The colonists then give a speech detailing their position and reasons.

-Each class period of the simulation, each student will journal on their thoughts, outcomes of their strategies and what their plan will be for the next day.
-The emphasis is on Critical & strategic thinking as students try to predict the enemies next move.
+Each class period of the simulation, each student will journal on their thoughts, outcomes of their strategies, and plan for the next day.
+The emphasis is on critical and strategic thinking as students try to predict the enemies’ next move.